 Last summer we had an older child in our care who was desperate for attention and love, but she also had several challenges that complicated our relationship with her.
 While forming a healthy connection was difficult for us, a friend of mine stepped in and welded a strong bond with her.
 Their relationship has continued even though the child was removed from our home and, for her health and ours, we no longer have contact with her.
 My friend did something that I was unable to do as her foster parent, and this child now has a dependable adult in her life who not only cares for her, but can speak with her honestly and openly without the messy tangle of emotions that accompany foster care, adoption, parenting, and the titles of “mom” and “dad.”

 I recently read that an agency working with refugee families immigrating to the United States recommends that at least six families support one refugee family.
 While the refugee family lives with only one of the host families, the other families commit to supporting both the hosts and refugees with transportation, babysitting, education (language, culture, life skills), job searches, and friendship throughout their transition to a new country and a new way of life.
 I immediately thought, “That is how we should approach foster care.”

 Religious and cultural traditions throughout history and the world believe that takes a village to raise a child, and scientific studies are backing up that wisdom.
-We are short-changing our kids, even the healthy ones living in a two-parent homes, by not living in community with one another.
+We are short-changing our kids, even the healthy ones living in a two-parent home, by not living in a community with one another.
 I believe the isolation of families in our society magnifies the loneliness and rejection a child feels when she enters foster care.
 If the foster family does not have a healthy support system and well-adjusted adults outside of the family with whom the child can bond, both parent and child are at a disadvantage from day one.

-Community in Foster Care & Adoption
+The community in Foster Care & Adoption

 In an ideal world, the support system for all foster/adoptive parents would look like this: